swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 **Changes between version 1.5 and version 1.6:**

 - The Service Property Category "scal2" was added to section 3.2.

 - Section 2.5, "eidas-pnr-delivery", was updated to also require attribute release of the `dateOfBirth`-attribute.

+- Section 2.1, "loa3-pnr", was updated with a restriction stating that the `personalIdentityNumber` only may contain a Swedish personal number ("personnummer") and not a coordination number ("samordningsnummer"), if attribute release is made in `loa3-pnr` scope.

 **Changes between version 1.4 and version 1.5:**